 Top New York plastic surgeon Dr. Darrick Antell is board-certified in plastic surgery, emphasizing aesthetic cosmetic surgery.
 One of the procedures he commonly performs is the Mini Facelift.

-Mini Facelifts can improve the most visible signs of aging and are particularly valuable on younger patients in their 40s and 50s.
+Mini Facelifts can improve the most visible signs of aging and are particularly valuable for younger patients in their 40s and 50s.
 Mini Facelifts are appropriate for people who show aging in the mid-face and do not have a severe amount of excess skin around their jawline and neck.
 If you are considering a short-scar facelift, this section will give you a basic understanding of the procedure.

 Considering a Mini Facelift